snkzt/trie-prefix-matcher/README.md

 ### Extending for more character types
 If prefixes or inputs include punctuation, Unicode, or spaces:
 1. No code change is strictly required (Java `char` supports Unicode).
-2. For large or highly varied Unicode sets, consider normalising inputs with `java.text.Normalizer` or other pre-processing steps, and ensure the data structure (e.g., switching to `TreeMap`) still meets your ordering or performance needs.
+2. For large or highly varied Unicode sets, consider normalising inputs with `java.text.Normalizer` or other pre-processing steps, and ensure the data structure (e.g., switching to `TreeMap`) still meets ordering or performance needs.
 3. For extremely multilingual datasets, review performance (larger branching factor).
 The current PrefixTrie is fully optimised for alphanumeric datasets but can be easily adapted for wider character sets if needed.
 4. The prefix list is loaded from the classpath resource `sample_prefixes.txt` (located in `src/main/resources/` at build time).
 Both inputs and prefixes are loaded from classpath resources, which works both in development and when running from a JAR.
 They could be made configurable using environment variables or system properties in a production deployment.